 • “This is the only way it feels good for me.”

 All of these are real-life toilet sentences, which were uttered by real-life toilet-worshippers, after I protested some dubious piece of the “action” we were getting.
 Sometimes these people were also actual rapists (because, straight up, anyone who disregards your not wanting to have sex, or coerces you into it after you say no, fits this description).
-Though these phrases were deployed in different scenarios, for ostensibly different reasons, each one says, “I don’t care what you want, even though you just directly told me that it isn’t this, and I don’t respect you as a person more than I do my own horniness in this one moment.”
-Operating under that violative mindset when someone has trusted you with the privilege of feeling all up on them is wholly unacceptable, especially because you’re trying to make that person feel bad for your own shitty behavior.
+Although these phrases were deployed in different scenarios, for ostensibly different reasons, each one says, “I don’t care what you want, even though you just directly told me that it isn’t this, and I don’t respect you as a person more than I do my own horniness in this one moment.”
+Taking on this attitude in any situation, but especially a sexual one, is wholly unacceptable, because it means you’re trying to make someone else feel bad for your shitty behavior.
 (Not, you know, you, but some Alex-from-gym-class-style toilet-loser whom I’m now itching to destroy even though he’s a hypothetical person I just made up.)

 You are entirely within your rights to let anyone trying to pull that garbage know that they are acting like a human-shaped column of excrement, and then extricate yourself from the scene immediately.
 (We’ll go into this more specifically in a bit.)
-I also want to halt for a sec and acknowledge that, in some terrible, wrenching situations, this self-extrication is not an option for the person on whom sex is being pushed, as I also know firsthand.
+I also want to halt for a sec and acknowledge that, in some terrible, wrenching situations, some of which I know firsthand, this self-extrication is not an option.
 (I have no denim-based quips about my experience this time, though.
 It was just awful and that’s it.)
-As you hopefully know, rape and sexual assault are never caused by the victim’s behavior—they are a result of another person’s inhumane violence, and there is nothing you can do in this life to “deserve” or “invite” that.
-The people on whom these things are inflicted are sometimes led to believe that if they had somehow acted more responsibly and/or advocated for themselves more insistently, everything would have been A-OK.
-This is the highest caliber of cold bullshit, always.
-Another forever-true side note: You have the inarguable, absolute right to stop fooling around with somebody if you’re no longer into it, regardless of how respectful the other person is being.
-You don’t need a reason or excuse to not want to get with somebody, and you don’t owe anyone a goddamn thing in that respect, ever.
-No one has a claim on your body but you.
+As you hopefully know, rape and sexual assault are never caused by the victim’s behavior—they are a result of the rapist’s inhumane violence, and there is nothing you can do in this life to “deserve” or “invite” that.
+Another forever-true side note: You have an inarguable right to stop fooling around with somebody if you’re no longer into it, regardless of how respectful the other person is being.
+You don’t need a “reason” or “excuse” to not want to get with somebody, and you don’t owe anyone a goddamn thing in that respect, ever.
+No one has any claim on your body but you.